Avenue3-dev/minimal-api-validation/README.md

 - Use `[FromBody]` to automatically validate arguments using any registered `FluentValidation` validator.
 - Use `[FromHeader]` in combination with any `ValidationAttribute` to automatically validate header arguments.
 - Use `[FromQuery]` in combination with any `ValidationAttribute` to automatically validate header query parameters.
+- Use custom `FromQuery<T>` to automatically bind and validate a group of dependent query parameters.

 ## Installation